pleblanc72/Insights-in-a-Day/7 - Lab 7 Connecting the Power BI Report to your Azure AS Instance/README.md

 ﻿# Lab 7:  Connecting the Power BI Report to your Azure AS Instance

 Use the following steps to complete this Lab:
+1. Open the At Risk Live.pbix file located in the folder of this lab.
+2. Ensure that Home is selected in the Ribbon.
+3. Click Edit Queries -> Data Source Settings.
+4. Enter your Azure Analysis Server name in the Server name textbox and click OK.

+The report should load with your data.

 [<- Back to Deploying and Scheduling your SSIS Packages](https://github.com/pleblanc72/Insights-in-a-Day/tree/master/6%20-%20Lab%206%20Deploying%20and%20Scheduling%20your%20SSIS%20Packages)